 Finally, remember that feelings aren’t facts, and they pass if you let them.
-I may feel suicidal, but it doesn’t necessarily mean I am suicidal.
+I may be having thoughts of suicide, but it doesn’t necessarily mean I want to die.
 Just because I’m feeling this way doesn’t mean I have to act upon it, I can do something to make the thoughts go away.
 It can be self-soothing to think about suicide when it seems like everything is wrong in your world or life, but there are more effective, safer coping strategies you can learn so you don’t have to keep struggling with these thoughts.

 Written by National Board Advisor Heidi Bryan